 Add the breadcrumbs and transfer to the casserole dish

-Start with about ¼ cup of the breadcrumbs and mix them in thoroughly.
-You’ll probably need some more so add more a little at a time until it is the consistency you would like-you want it to stick together but not be too dense, if that makes sense.
+Start with about ¼ cup of breadcrumbs and mix them in thoroughly.
+Add more breadcrumbs a little at a time until it is the consistency you would like.
+You want the squash to stick together but not be too dense.

 That’s it, all there is to it, simple as that.
-If there is anything easier than this, I’d like to hear it.
-Serve it hot.
+If there is anything easier than this, I’d like to hear about it.
 Expect everyone to want seconds, it's just too good.

 Hints and Tips (FAQs)